oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Basic Authentication | Disabled | Basic Authentication has known exploits, Modern Authentication is preferred.
-Authentication Policy Configuration | Configured | Authentication Policy will be deployed to meet the security requirements of the Agency and be deployed in conjunction with the Agency security requirements.
+Authentication Policy Configuration | Configured | Authentication Policy will be deployed to meet the security requirements of the organisation and be deployed in conjunction with the organisation security requirements.

 ### Outlook on the Web policies

 Formerly known as Outlook Web App or Outlook Web Access, Outlook on the Web (OWA) policies, are used to control the availability of features and settings in Outlook on the Web.
-There are no security concerns with enabling OWA however agencies may wish to consider internal agency policies to inform decisions.
-A decision to disable OWA will not alter an agency's cyber security posture.
+There are no security concerns with enabling OWA however agencies may wish to consider internal organisation policies to inform decisions.
+A decision to disable OWA will not alter an organisation's cyber security posture.

 A mailbox can only be assigned one OWA policy and every mailbox must have a policy assigned.